 Retaining skilled workers is critical for every business, but in frontline sectors, the task is even taller, with turnover rates as high as 94% in industries like trucking.
-Understanding why employee retention is important highlights its critical role in organizational success, including the benefits of a knowledgeable and experienced workforce, cost savings, and the value of retaining engaged, motivated, and productive employees.
 High turnover rates not only impact operational efficiency but also affect the very fabric of company culture, underscoring the need for the best employee retention strategies.
 These conditions can also be extremely expensive.
 In trucking, it costs $5,000 to $10,000 to replace a driver.

 The need for robust employee retention strategies has never been greater, with effective employee retention strategies being essential to address issues such as resignation, quiet quitting, and the Great Resignation.
 The good news is that many of the leading issues that drive turnover are entirely preventable.
 Here are some key strategies for improving employee retention within your organization: